After almost 30 years, it was time to go back.

 Meditation always seems like a good thing to do, except when you’re actually doing it.
 Then it can seem like a boring, uncomfortable, complete waste of time when there are clearly more important things to do, buy, watch, eat and read.

-While “meditating” today, I constructed a list of time-tested ways to avoid actually meditating.
+While “meditating” today, I put together a list of time-tested ways to avoid actually meditating.

 Continue reading 5 Ways to Avoid Meditation (While You’re Meditating)